November 28, 2022

 Final word

-The STIR/SHAKEN framework provides some welcome relief in the battle against robocalls.
-However, the protocol has limitations.
-Although it provides people with useful information, it hasn’t done a great job of scaring off the spammers so far.
-As more carriers roll out STIR/SHAKEN in the months and years to come, we will see if more consistent, unified efforts have a more substantial impact on the spam problem.
+STIR/SHAKEN provides some welcome relief in the battle against robocalls.
+However, the framework has its limitations.
+Although it improves caller ID reliability and makes things difficult for robocallers, it hasn’t scared away scammers altogether.
+With the final STIR/SHAKEN deadline passing, we will see if more consistent, unified efforts have a more substantial impact on the spam problem.
+Until then, Robokiller can help you live spam-call-free™.

 Click here to try Robokiller for free for 7 days today!